Product labeling and claims

 Front-of-pack labeling

-In practice, local legislation requires a wide variety of FOP labels in different countries.
+Consumers, governments and other stakeholders may recommend interpretative FOP labeling with an aim to help provide consumers with nutrition information at a glance and enable quick purchasing and consumption decisions.
+There is no central, global approach to FOP labeling — in practice, local legislation requires a wide variety of FOP labels.
 These include labels calling out a positive nutritional profile and others using color-coded traffic light labeling and warning signs.
-The proliferation of labeling schemes makes it challenging for PepsiCo to use a single global FOP labelling system.
+The proliferation of labeling schemes makes it challenging for PepsiCo to adopt a single global FOP labeling system.

 PepsiCo supports labeling that: